jameshoweee/jameshoweee.github.io/index.md

 ## Research Interests

-The focus of my research is mainly based around post-quantum cryptography, in particular lattice-based cryptography, and investigating them with respect to optimised hardware designs, optimised software designs, and side-channel attacks and countermeasures.
+The focus of my research is mainly based around post-quantum cryptography, in particular lattice-based cryptography, and investigating them with respect to optimised hardware designs, software designs, side-channel attacks, fault attacks, and countermeasures.